daiyanze/leaflet-menu/README.md

 # leaflet-menu
 This is a plugin for leaflet.
-It will help you create a menu anywhere on the map.
+User may open up a menu via clicking on the button.